American Indian Art --> Northwest Indian Art --> Totem Poles

 American Indian Totem Poles

-Totem poles are an ancient tradition of the Indian tribes of the Pacific Northwest Coast--Washington state in the USA, British Columbia in Canada--and some of the Athabaskan tribes of southern Alaska.
-Contrary to popular belief, the Southwest Indians, Plains Indians, and Inuit never carved totem poles (use your common sense--there are no trees that size in the Sonoran desert or the Arctic tundra!)
-Now and then, though, you will hear an anthropologist claim that there was never any such thing as totem poles at all before Europeans came to the New World.
-Since totems are made of wood and decay over time, there is no way to prove to anthropologists that this assertion is false, but the oral histories of Northwestern Indians and their neighbors are unanimous about totem poles existing in those cultures long before European arrival, and the form and designs of totem poles are so stylized and distinctive it is hard to believe they sprang up recently.
-They have definitely grown in size since the acquisition of European woodcarving tools, though.
+Contrary to popular belief, the Southwest Indians, Plains Indians, and Inuit never built totem poles (there are no trees that size in the Sonoran desert or the Arctic tundra!)
+Now and then, though, you will hear an anthropologist claim that Native American tribes did not make totem poles at all before Europeans came to the New World.
+Since Native American totems are made out of wood, which decays over time, there is no way to prove to anthropologists that this assertion is false, but the oral histories of Northwest Indians and their neighbors are unanimous about the totem pole existing in those cultures long before European arrival, and the form and design of Northwest totem poles are so stylized and distinctive it would be hard to believe they sprang up recently.
+Totem poles have definitely grown in size since the acquisition of European woodcarving tools, though.
 The totem poles in Haida, Tlingit, Kwakiutl, and other Northwest Coast folklore were carried by men or stood inside a room.
-Neither was possible for the majestic totem poles made during the 1800's, which were made of single pieces of cedar up to forty feet high.
+Neither was possible for the majestic totem poles created during the 1800's, which were made of single pieces of cedar wood up to forty feet high.

 On the other hand, if you are looking to buy a totem pole that was actually made by Native Americans, here is our list of Northwestern and Alaskan Indian artists whose totems are available online.
 If you have a website of Indian totem carvings to add to this list, let us know.
 We gladly advertise any individual native artist or native-owned art store here free of charge, provided that all totems were made by tribally recognized American Indian/First Nations artists.